rstudio/keras3/docs/dev/reference/op_dsplit.md

 - indices_or_sections:

+  If an integer `N`, split into `N` equal sections along the third axis.
-  Either the number of sections or a vector of 1-based positions at which to split the third axis.
+  If a one-dimensional vector of sorted integers, its entries give the 1-based positions at which to split the third axis.

 ## Value